ChenHsieh/sapelo2-boilerplate/apps/nfcore-rnaseq/readme.md

 ## FAQ or troubleshooting

-1. Whenever a run failed and you want to resubmit it, make sure to change the run name in the `run.sh` or it will not run.
+1. Whenever a run failed and you want to submit it again, make sure to change the run name in the `run.sh` or it will not run.

 2. Sometimes it won't work due to unknown reason.
 After consulting with GACRC associates, they suggest just change a directory and run it again.